C2SM/git-course/advanced/Exercise_4_git-stash-worktree.md

 ## Stash your changes <a name="stash"></a>

 Let's make a change to the repository by adding a conference breakfast to the schedule on day 1.
-The following command is an example of how to use the `sed` command line tool, which was tested on Linux but may not work on other platforms.
+The following command is an example of how to use the `sed` command line tool, which was tested on **Linux** but may not work on other platforms, i.e **MacOS**.
 It will add '08:30-09:00: Conference breakfast' after the line containing the word 'Daily' in *schedule_day1.txt*.
 If this does not work on your platform, simply open the file in a file editor to make the change.

 ```plaintext
 sed -i '/Daily/ a 08:30-09:00: Conference breakfast' schedule_day1.txt